tdg5/blog/_posts/2015-01-12-tail-call-optimization-in-ruby-background.md

 Let's get started!

 ## A little background on tail call optimization
-[Nithin's article][Nithin Bekall - TCO in Ruby] does a great job of explaining tail recursive functions and tail call optimization, so if you're a little iffy on either subject, I'd recommend reading that before you continue with this post.
+[Nithin's article][Nithin Bekal - TCO in Ruby] does a great job of explaining tail recursive functions and tail call optimization, so if you're a little iffy on either subject, I'd recommend reading that before you continue with this post.
 The [Tail call entry in Wikipedia][Wikipedia - tail call] is also a useful